YankFitzgerald/Asteroids-2.5D/README.md

 <p align="center">
 <img src="figures/titel.png"/>
 </p>
-This is a 2.5D version of the classic game Asteroid, developed with Unity.
+This is a 2.5D version of the classic game Asteroids, developed with Unity.

 ## Features
 - **Interactive Gameplay:** Engage with keyboard controls to fly and shoot, enhancing player interaction.